sflavoni/NEMO-test-cases/README.md

 This repository contains information as to how to run idealized demonstration case with NEMO.

-# How to run lock exchange experiment :
+# How to run test cases :

-or better: see how to download & compile nemo here: official doc....
-BLA BLA BLA install NEMO from scratch
+# How to download & compile test cases in NEMO release

+## install NEMO from scratch

-PRE-REQUIRED: XIOS needed for input/output for NEMO code
+## PRE-REQUIRED: XIOS needed for input/output for NEMO code

 * **download & compile XIOS code : **
 > svn co http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/trunk xios-2.0